springml/spark-salesforce/README.md

 ## Using with Spark shell
-This package can be added to Spark using the `--jars` command line option.
+This package can be added to Spark using the `--packages` command line option.
 For example, to include it when starting the spark shell:

 ```
-$ bin/spark-shell --jars com.springml:spark-salesforce-wave_2.10:1.0.0
+$ bin/spark-shell --packages com.springml:spark-salesforce-wave_2.10:1.0.0
 ```

 ## Features